fbpx

 Some forms of inflammation like chronic inflammation happen without any provocation in our bodies.
 The reasons may be smoking, detection of foreign bodies, or toxic progression, but these could also be underlying cancer symptoms and hence should be taken as a sign of a fatal disease.

 Expert says that chronic inflammation may be linked to different types of cancer.
-In 1863, German scientist Rudolf Virchow had observed that cancer cells often develop at parts of chronic inflammation.
-But, researchers have lately stated that chronic inflammation acts as a prime risk factor for cancer ailments.
+In 1863, German scientist Rudolf Virchow observed that cancer cells often develop at parts of chronic inflammation.
+However, researchers have lately stated that chronic inflammation acts as a prime risk factor for cancer ailments.
 Chronic inflammation causes few outward symptoms, which could be signs of cancer.

 What is Inflammation?